 During my trip I visited only one city, which I didn’t like at all: Miami.
 It is a paragon for the contrast between rich and poor.
 On the one hand, you can enjoy Miami Beach with all its bars, clubs and a high class lifestyle, but on the other hand you will discover a dirty city with a lot of poor people, dirty streets and a bad public transport system.

 Still, I tried to get some panorama shots of the skyline, which was harder than I thought it would be.
-The perfect spot was blocked by a parking lot of a company.
+The perfect spot was blocked by a parking lot owned by a company.
 I asked the security if they would allow me to take some pictures for my private portfolio, but they refused.
 I got rejected by several companies in the area and had to shoot from a public bridge with a bad angle.
 Miami?
 Goodbye, I don’t need to visit you again.

 Backpacking: Central America